-Czech-Chinese Ties Are Affected As Prague Stands Up To Beijing
+Czech-Chinese Ties Strained As Prague Stands Up To Beijing

 A Chinese state-owned company took over CEFC's assets in the Czech Republic, but the Czech government was left with a missing presidential adviser and a pile of debt.

 PPF, meanwhile, continued to thrive.
-"It's now the richest private company in the Czech Republic," says Jirí Šticky, a financial journalist for the Prague-based Reporter Magazine.
+"It's now the richest private company in the Czech Republic," says Jiri Sticky, a financial journalist for the Prague-based Reporter Magazine.

 PPF declined NPR's requests for an interview.
 According to a company prospectus filed in preparation to sell its shares on the Hong Kong stock exchange, the Home Credit division made loans worth nearly $15 billion to Chinese consumers in the first three quarters of this year alone, equal to nearly two-thirds of its overall lending portfolio worldwide.